kreier/quartz/content/My Projects.md

 This list is manually, the folder might be more up to date.
-Many are found on GitHub.
+More than 170 are found on GitHub, so I made a separate list [[Overview of GitHub Projects]].
 ## 2025
 - [[Obsidian]]
 - Blog